-Over time, your firebox can form cracks or gaps between the bricks or cement due to various reasons such as poor quality construction materials, moisture, frequent expansion (thermal) and contraction.
+Over time, your firebox can form cracks or gaps between the bricks or cement for various reasons such as poor quality construction materials, moisture, frequent expansion (thermal), and contraction.

-Before igniting a fire, make sure there aren’t any spaces or gaps.
+Before igniting a fire, ensure no spaces or gaps exist.
 Excessive heat can get concentrated in such areas, which can seriously damage your firebox.

 A fireplace hearth is the flooring on which the fire is ignited.
 It is essentially the base of a fireplace and is made from non-combustible materials such as granite, stone, ceramic tiles, marble, etc.

-The hearth ensures that the floor is safe from the heat from the fireplace and that’s why it also extends into the room.
-Hearth’s also serving aesthetic purposes which is why you’ll find them in electric fireplaces, even though they’re not mandatory.
+The hearth ensures that the floor is safe from the heat from the fireplace, which is why it extends into the room.
+Hearths also serve aesthetic purposes, so you’ll find them in electric fireplaces, even though they’re not mandatory.

-A fireplace mantel is a shelf on top of a fireplace used, basically for aesthetic purposes.
+A fireplace mantel is a shelf on top of a fireplace used for aesthetic purposes.
 Traditionally, fireplace mantels were used to catch smoke from the fire before it entered the room.
-But, now, the only need for a mantel is to tie the room together with a visually pleasing design and to place various items on top of it.
+But now, the only need for a mantel is to tie the room together with a visually pleasing design and to place various items on top of it.